 Husqvarna makes it very easy to tell their bikes apart.
 Here's another pop quiz: If you were looking at a TX300 and an FX350 trail bike, which do you think is the two-stroke, and which is the four-stroke?
-Yep the FX350.
+Yep the TX300 (no 'F') is the two stroke and the FX350 is the four stroke.
 It's the same with their motocross bikes - TC250 and FC250.
 Pretty straightforward.

 KTM isn't quite as simple to sort through because most of their trail bikes have several versions of each model.
-For instance there's the two-stroke 250 XC, the 250 XC-W which is a two-stroke with a wide-ratio transmission, the 250 XC-F which you should recognize as a four-stroke model, and the 250 EXC-F which is more of a street-legal (in some States) four-stroke enduro bike.
+For instance there's the two-stroke 250 XC that has close-ratio transmission, the 250 XC-W which is a two-stroke with a wide-ratio transmission, the 250 XC-F which you should recognize as a four-stroke model, and the 250 EXC-F which is more of a street-legal (in some States) four-stroke enduro bike.
 We'll cover KTM and Husqvarna in a future article.

 Stick with it

 You're the only one that can answer the 'Which dirt bike should I buy' question so if it still seems confusing, stick with it and the model names will start to make sense.
-If you need more info you can check out our Beginner Dirt Bikes (125cc-140cc) article, Kawasaki 140G article, or TT-R230 vs. CRF250F article.
+If you need more info about adult beginner dirt bikes, you can check out our Beginner Dirt Bikes (125cc-140cc) article, Kawasaki 140G article, or TT-R230 vs. CRF250F article.